Set in Python (1)

 Enter fullscreen mode Exit fullscreen mode

-If you really want to access and change a tuple, use list() and set() as shown below:
+If you really want to read or change a tuple, use list() and set() as shown below:

 A = {10, 20, 30, 40, 50, 60}